kata198/indexedredis/README.md

 **Type**

-You can have a value automatically cast to a certain type (which saves a step if you need to filter further through the QueryableList results, like age\_\_gt=15)
+You can have a value automatically converted to a certain type on IRField (or use one of the several extending fields)

 by passing that type as "valueType". (e.x.
 IRField('age', valueType=int))